garden-io/garden/docs/reference/module-types/maven-container.md

 `include` field, the files/patterns specified here are filtered from the files matched by `include`.
 See the [Configuration Files guide](https://docs.garden.io/guides/configuration-files#including-excluding-files-and-directories)for details.

+Unlike the `modules.exclude` field in the project config, the filters here have _no effect_ on which files and directories are watched for changes.
+Use the project `modules.exclude` field to affect those, if you have large directories that should not be watched for changes.

 | Type            | Required |
 | --------------- | -------- |
 | `array[string]` | No       |